ArnavK-09/mdb_dart/README.md

 ## 🚀 Features

 - **🔐 Secure API Authentication**
-  Safeguard your application with cutting-edge authentication methods that ensure your connection to the MindsDB API remains protected and confidential.
+  Safeguard your application with cutting-edge authentication methods that ensure your connection to the Minds API remains protected and confidential.
 Experience peace of mind while accessing advanced AI functionalities.

 - **📊 Intuitive Data Source Management**
   Easily manage and configure your data sources with sdk.
 Add, modify, or remove data connections effortlessly, allowing your AI models to access the most relevant and up-to-date information.

-- **🧠 Tailored AI Model Creation (MindsDB AI)**
+- **🧠 Tailored AI Model Creation (Minds AI)**
   Design bespoke AI models that suit your specific requirements.
 With our platform, you can create, customize, and optimize Minds that deliver personalized responses, making your applications smarter and more intuitive.

-- **🔄 Effortless MindsDB API Integration**
+- **🔄 Effortless Minds API Integration**
-  Experience a hassle-free integration with the MindsDB API, enabling you to tap into the full spectrum of AI capabilities quickly.
+  Experience a hassle-free integration with the Minds API, enabling you to tap into the full spectrum of AI capabilities quickly.
 Connect your systems and workflows seamlessly, enhancing your application’s functionality.

 - **📡 Real-time Interaction Capabilities**
   Engage your users in real-time with interactive responses!
 Our real-time streaming support enables you to build applications that deliver immediate feedback, making conversations more dynamic and engaging.